-Table 5 Means for Critical Thinking Measure Scores
+Table 5 Means for Communication Measure Scores

-Measurement Dimensions N Mean SD Percent> μ -1 rJ

-Explanation of issues 201 2.50 0.66 91.8
+Measurement Dimensions N Mean SD Percent> μ -1 σ Explanation of issues 226 2.48 0.75 83.6% Evidence 226 2.38 0.70 83.1% Influence of context and assumptions 226 2.25 0.72 76.5% Student's position 226 2.20 0.73 85.8% Conclusions and related outcomes 226 2.05 0.72 82.7%

-Evidence 201 2.28 0.64 86.6

-Influence of context 201 2.28 0.64 85.8

-Students position 201 2.38 0.67 85.8

-Conclusions 201 2.22 0.68 82.6

 Analyses probed the student scores further using standardized scores and the Empirical Rule (e.g., 68-95-99.7 Rule, first described by de Moivre in 1733) in order to answer the question "what percent of students score within one standard deviation of the mean or better?"
 These analyses assume a standard normal curve (e.g., bell-shaped) and analyses found that these data were skewed negatively with more rating values of 1 than rating values of 4.
 That said, the Empirical Rule drills deeper into the data to count the student scores that are above the mean or not statistically different from the mean.
 This step adds to the evidence by examining meaningful target thresholds for student attainment.
-The targeted threshold proposed from the Empirical Rule determines whether 84% of students would have a score that was greater than negative 1 standard deviation from the mean (84% $> \mu$ -1rJ).
-For this sample, students exceeded that goal in four of the five dimensions and more than eighty percent of the students scored greater than negative 1 standard deviation of the mean (see Table 5) across all measures.
+The targeted threshold proposed from the Empirical Rule determines whether 84% of students would have a score that was > -1 standard deviation from the mean (84% $> \mu$ - $I\sigma$).
+For this sample, students exceeded that goal in two of the five dimensions and more than eighty percent of the students scored > -1 standard deviation of the mean (see Table 5) across all measures.
+However, it should be noted that all scores were close to the 84% mark (with the exception of Influence of context and assumptions).
 This indicates that a majority of undergraduates enrolled in these TCC courses scored above the mean or statistically no different than the mean.